Nausea and vomiting can be highly upsetting and make a person very uncomfortable.

-Women, suffering from emetophobia more often than men, are reported to often delay or completely avoid pregnancy due to fear of morning sickness.
+Women who have emetophobia more often than men are reported to delay or altogether avoid pregnancy due to fear of morning sickness.

-The phobia even makes cooking more complicated, as emetophobics are meticulous about their food preparation and consumption.
+The phobia even complicates cooking, as emetophobic are meticulous about their food preparation and consumption.

 Also, the person may develop an unhealthy food diet and even avoid food altogether.
-This can be a serious problem in the physical health of the person.
+This can be a severe problem for the physical health of the person.

-Therefore, if the symptoms have been affecting a person’s life for more than six months, the person needs to visit a doctor.
+Therefore, if the symptoms have affected a person’s life for more than six months, the person needs to visit a doctor.

 Complications of emetophobia

-People with long-term emetophobia may find that their condition generates additional fears or obsessions over time.
+People with long-term emetophobia may find that their condition generates other fears or obsessions over time.

-Some patients develop cybophobia, which is the fear of food.
+Some patients develop cynophobia, which is the fear of food.

-People with cybophobia may worry that their food has not been cooked enough or that it has not been stored properly, which could lead to illness.
+People with cynophobia may worry that their food has not been cooked enough or that it has not been stored properly, which could lead to illness.

-Others may put strict limits on the types of food they eat, stick to what is “safe” (that is, foods they have never vomited before), or even refuse to eat until they feel full for fear that this feeling may cause nausea and vomiting.
+Others may put strict limits on the types of food they eat, stick to what is “safe” (foods they have never vomited before), or even refuse to eat until they feel full for fear that this feeling may cause nausea and vomiting.

 In the most extreme cases, some patients have developed anorexic tendencies in their desire to abstain from eating.

-These cases, which are very rare, the cessation of eating is not due to body image problems, but to the extreme fear that the patient has of eating something that causes nausea or vomiting.
+In these cases, which are very rare, the cessation of eating is not due to body image problems but to the extreme fear that the patient has of eating something that causes nausea or vomiting.